 - Complaining About Rescues They Don't Like: O'Shea panics when Alan enters the satellite and refuses to go with him.
 It takes Alan some persuasion to get him to come along.

 - Contrived Coincidence: The KLA satellite just happens to be in the same spot the malfunctioning rocket explodes.

-- Get a Hold of Yourself, Man!: Alan does this offscreen to the terrified O 全hea.
-We later see O 全hea with a huge black eye, but he is nonetheless thankful that Alan did it.
+- Get A Hold Of Yourself Man: Alan does this offscreen to the terrified O'Shea.
+We later see O'Shea with a huge black eye, but he is nonetheless thankful that Alan did it.

 - Hot Scientist: Professor Marshall.

 - Jerk with a Heart of Gold: O'Shea is probably the biggest jerk International Rescue ever had the honor to save.
 He clearly cares for the engineer, Loman, though, and shows gratitude towards International Rescue once he's returned to Earth.

 - No New Fashions in the Future: Apparently, rock music is the latest thing in 2066.

 - One-Note Cook: Honey Crunch Crispies are apparently the only form of breakfast on board the KLA satellite.